erinvdoyle/flowerfarm/README.md

 ## Why Black Sheep Farm?
 We were tasked for our first project with Code Institute to build a responsive website with a minimum of three pages.
-I wanted to create something I felt passionate about, so I chose to create this site and name it so as in a different life, my home and the nature preserve around it could be Black Sheep Farm.
+I wanted to create something I felt passionate about, so I chose to create this site and name it so as in a different life, my home and the nature preserve around it could become Black Sheep Farm.

 Because a wellness website was one of our project prompts, I gave the business a focus on slow-living, sustainability, and spending time outdoors.
 This lent itself to the plant and floral-based color palette and the style choices made along the way.
-Sometimes we need to stop and take a breath, feel the sun on our faces, listen to birdsong, and appreciate the beauty around us; if this site can evoke that sense, or better yet, encourage its viewer to do so, then it has been successful.
 Every project is a journey in itself, and on this one, I gathered visual inspiration from nature and natural photography and let the design of the site follow organically.
+Sometimes we need to stop and take a breath, feel the sun on our faces, listen to birdsong, and appreciate the beauty around us; if this site can evoke that sense, or better yet, encourage its viewer to do so, then it is already on the path to success.

 ## User Experience